Bognor Regis – St Wilfrid, Victoria Drive

 2. (North chapel) Edmond Gabbett (d1914 on war service), designed by M Gill (1 p28).

 Pulpit: Stone with pierced traceried sides.

 Reredos: (removed here from St John the Baptist, London Road after 1971) War memorial by F E Howard, 1919 (1 p20 – as ‘F G Howard’).
 It consists of separate carved panels.
 The centre one was changed by the same artist in 1934 from the Transfiguration to the Resurrection (ibid p37).

-I am sorry about the lack of good,colour photographs of the interior in accordance with the wishes of the present incumbent.
+My thanks to Nick Wiseman for the photographs of the exterior and the engraved glass.
+I am sorry about the lack of colour photographs of the interior in accordance with the wishes of the present incumbent.